-Content creators must understand online reading behaviours to better cater to them
+Content creators must understand online reading behaviors to better cater to them

 In this day and age, we find ourselves swimming in written content, most of which lives online.
 At the time of writing, there are 1,956,314,304 websites on the internet and 130 trillion pages indexed on google.